sfish92/Configuring-ELK-Stack-server/README.md

   - Trying to set up an environment without Ansible would be very difficult and time consuming.
 The best part about ansible is it's flexibility: allowing you to manage the entire               environment no matter the location.
 No major coding skills are required to create Ansible's     playbooks making it simple to set up and utilize.

 The playbook implements the following tasks:
+- Installs docker.io on the Elk-VM.
+- Installs Python3 on the Elk-VM.
+- Downloads, installs and executes the Docker Elk Container on the Elk-VM on reboot so container   doesn't need a manual boot.
+- Enables docker on boot.

 The following screenshot displays the result of running 'docker ps' after sucessfully configuring the ELK instance.